 Current entry requirements for Tanzania

 Currently, tourists only need a valid passport and a visa to travel to Zanzibar or mainland Tanzania.
-The passport must be valid for at least 6 months beyond the arrival in Tanzania, and it must contain at least one empty page.
+The passport must be valid for at least six months beyond the arrival in Tanzania, and it must contain at least one empty page.
 You can apply for the Tanzania visa easily by filling in a digital application form and uploading a few documents.
 An e-visa allows travellers to stay in Tanzania or on Zanzibar for a period of up to 90 days.

 Travel insurance becomes mandatory on 1 October

 From October 2024 onwards, travellers must purchase travel insurance if they want to visit the island of Zanzibar, in addition to holding a visa.
 The insurance is mandatory for travellers arriving on Zanzibar by plane or (cruise-)ship, but it is not required for travellers who only visit mainland Tanzania.
 The insurance has to be purchased at Zanzibar Insurance Corporation (ZIC), an insurance service by the government of Tanzania.
-It does not matter whether a traveller already has a travel insurance.
+It doesn't matter whether a traveller already has a travel insurance.
 The requirement to purchase insurance at ZIC also applies to individuals who already have travel insurance or international medical insurance.

 Get your insurance online